GiovanniCastroIrizarry/GiovanniCastroIrizarry.github.io/_pages/research.md

 # Working Papers

+Secret Shopper Analysis Highlights Accessing Mental Healthcare in Puerto Rico is a Challenging Endeavor. (*Revise and Resubmit*).
+With Alexis Santos.

 A Holistic Framework for the Study of Electoral and Non-Electoral Mobilization. (*Under Review*).
 With Fernando Tormos-Aponte.

-Secret Shopper Analysis Highlights Accessing Mental Healthcare in Puerto Rico is a Challenging Endeavor. (*Under Review*).
-With Alexis Santos.

 A Census Question Modification May Alter the Racial Classification of 73 Percent of Latinos. *Solo-authored.
 Revising full manuscript*.